 - flexible rate.

-Fixed rate SEGs have a set amount that they pay per kilowatt hour of electricity you export to the grid, regardless of the time you export it.
+Fixed rate SEGs have a set amount that they pay per kilowatt hour of electricity you export to the grid, regardless of when you export it.
 Most of the SEG tariffs on offer at the moment follow this pattern.

 Flexible rate SEGs pay varying amounts depending on how valuable the electricity is to the system at different times.
 For example, the rates may be tied to day-ahead wholesale prices.
 So you could be paid more for exporting electricity at a time when there is a high demand for it (in the evening, for instance).
 Octopus Energy’s Outgoing Agile tariff is this type.

 Companies might also offer multi-rate SEGs where there are different set rates for electricity exported at different times, such as day and night rates, or weekday and weekend rates.

 The price you are paid must not be below zero at any time.